-While at Interop I participated in a Tech Field Day event where Spirent was talking about their new Axon product as well as the possibility of usage of Blitz.io.
-It was an interesting discussion but gave me some food for thought.
+While at Interop, I participated in a Tech Field Day event where Spirent was talking about their new Axon product, as well as the possibility of usage of Blitz.io.
+It was an interesting discussion but it gave me some food for thought.
 As we move to cloud scale apps based on platforms such as Pivotal (EMC World was just down the street), OpenShift, and others, we need a way to test those applications at scale.
 Spirent and Ixia provide these tools, but would they be used in this new model?
 Continue reading Cloud Scale Apps, Cloud Scale Testing

 The Virtualization Field Day delegates joined the Virtualization Security Podcast as guest panelists on 2/23 and the topic of the day was cloud security.
 There were questions about compliance, security of the tenant, and security of the administrators, and legal issues.
 There were answers from Rodney Haywood (Rodos), another Virtualization Field Day Delegate and cloud architect as well as the podcast standard panelists.
 So what did the questions boil down to?
 Continue reading Virtualization Field Day Delegates Discuss Cloud Security and Compliance

 While participating in the GestaltIT Virtualization Field Day #2, I was asking PureStorage on whether or not SSD based storage was throwing hardware at a problem that is better fixed, by changing the code in question?
 What brought this thought to mind was the example used during the presentation which was about database performance.
 This example, tied to a current consulting problem, where fixing the database improved performance by 10x.
 This alleviated the need for over all storage improvements.
 So the question remains, is using SSD, throwing hardware to solve a basic coding problem?
 Continue reading Fix the App or Add Hardware?

-As a delegate for Tech Field Day 6 in Boston, I was introduced to VMware’s Mobile Virtual Platform (MVP) which allows you to have a single hardened VM running within, currently, very few Android-based devices as such requires a version of Android from VMware for the virtual machine aspect of MVP.
-The first version of MVP has several interesting security features as well s security issues as you move forward.
+As a delegate for Tech Field Day 6 in Boston, I was introduced to VMware’s Mobile Virtualization Platform (MVP) which allows you to have a single hardened VM running within, currently, very few Android-based devices, as such requires a version of Android from VMware for the virtual machine aspect of MVP.
+The first version of MVP has several interesting security solutions to various security issues.
 Given the current spat of Android based malware, it is important to consider the security features of any new product whether it is a version 1.0 or not.
 Even with these issues, MVP has some very interesting uses outside the realm of a mobile phone platform.
-I can see this being used on tablets as a way to get a corporate VM.
+I can see this being used on tablets as well.
+Continue reading Get Your OS from VMware: Mobile Virtualization Platform

 As a delegate for Tech Field Day 6 in Boston, I was introduced to several virtualization and performance management tools from vKernel, NetApp, Solarwinds, Embotics, and a company still in stealth mode.
-With all these tools and products I noticed that each were not integrated into the roles and permissions of the underlying hypervisor management servers such as VMware vCenter, Citrix XenConsole, or Microsoft System Center.
+With all these tools and products I noticed that each was not integrated into the roles and permissions of the underlying hypervisor management servers such as VMware vCenter, Citrix XenConsole, or Microsoft System Center.
 This lack of integration implies that a user with one set of authorizations just needs to switch tools to gain a greater or even lesser set of authorizations.
 This is not a good security posture and in fact could devolve any security to non-existent.
 Continue reading Centralized RBAC Missing from Virtualization Management Tools